meiqing-wang/Cow-TrackingbyClassification/README.md

 ```

 ### Evaluate tracking performance
-The python library `py-motmetrics` was used to compute the MOT metrics (https://github.com/cheind/py-motmetrics).
+The python library `py-motmetrics` was used to compute MOT metrics (https://github.com/cheind/py-motmetrics).

 To get the MOT metrics of a video, run `master_eval.sh`.
 ```sh